petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 on the same input data).
-Though the latter is often caused by technical problems rather than false conclusions,
-I believe it is worth trying to solve these technical problems in order to evaluate the conclusions more clearly.
+Though the latter is often caused by technical problems rather than false conclusions, it is worth trying to solve these technical problems in order to evaluate the conclusions more clearly.
-Towards this end I think there are some ideas we could borrow from the software world to help.
+Towards this end there are some ideas we could borrow from the software world.

 Here I will focus on one set of practices in particular: those of _Continuous Integration_ and _Continuous Delivery_